mmf1982/QTnetCDF/README.md

   Also note the slider which sets the size of the dots in scatter plots.

+## Latest fixes:
+* undocked table takes color scheme specified for main window
+* if more than two files are opened at the same time, the title of each window is the name of the respective file
+* windows with x-y-z plots get the name of the z value as title
+* behaviour of x-y plot if only x variable specified changed: Now x-variable is plotted on x and index on y.
+In order to get variable plotted as y, set variable as y and leave x empty.

 ## Plotting

   The main thing about this tool is the plotting, you can do line/ marker plots, image, pcolormesh or scatter plots.
 Data is supported up to 4 dimensions.